caiyunapp/ultrajson/README.md

 One solution is type conversion like: `int(numpy.int64)` and `numpy.array.tolist()`.
 But it's not good for performance.
 After searching Internet, find a no longer maintained project [Komnomnomnom/ultrajson](https://github.com/Komnomnomnom/ultrajson) recommond to use [Pandas' ujson](https://github.com/pandas-dev/pandas/tree/master/pandas/_libs/src/ujson/python).

-We tried but fount Pandas is to heavy for our projects.
+We tried but found Pandas is to heavy for our projects.
 So we decide to build our own light weight fork.
-Currentltly, the master branch has some problems we need to solve, and the `NumPy` branch is based on the [the v1.35 ujson](https://github.com/esnme/ultrajson/releases/tag/v1.35).
+Currentltly, the esn's ujson master branch has some problems we need to solve, and the `NumPy` branch is based on the [the v1.35 ujson](https://github.com/esnme/ultrajson/releases/tag/v1.35).

 The main point is convert NumPy data type in C, with calling NumPy's header.
 [Commit 187bd15](https://github.com/caiyunapp/ultrajson/commit/187bd155b7acd303aa6f5571f5b858c0d244edd6) has the most changes we made to support NumPy, and [Commit afedc42](https://github.com/caiyunapp/ultrajson/commit/afedc42b2ce288064821981acd70592342da55fa) fix a build issue on macOS caused by Clang.